 - It must be comprehensive, which means it covers every aspect of your personal data processing activities.

 Article 13 (1)(a) of the GDPR requires that you provide your users with: “The identity and the contact details of the controller and, where applicable, of the controller’s representative.”
-Article 13 (1)(b) of the GDPR also requires you to provide: “The contact details of the data protection officer, where applicable.”
+It also requires you to provide: “The contact details of the data protection officer, where applicable.”

 Article 13 (1)(c) of the GDPR requires that you provide information about:

-2. You are required to process their personal data to fulfil a contract with them.
+2. Secondly, to fulfil a contract with them.

 4. Failing to process their personal data would put their life or someone else’s life at risk.